JoshSauce1/CPU-Emulator/README.md

 ![SIA32 CPU Architecture](https://github.com/JoshSauce1/CPU-Emulator/blob/master/SIA32%20(3).pdf)

 ## Assembler
 Handcoding machine code can be rather tedious (trust me I know).
-So fix this, there is also an assembler to read assembly language that converts it to the corresponding machine code.
+So to fix this, there is also an assembler to read assembly language that converts it to the corresponding machine code.
 It takes a txt file as input, then using the lexer turns it into tokens, then finally parses it into executable machine code.

 Here is an example assembly program and machine code!